Azure/PyRIT/doc/contributing/11_release_process.md

 > View at:
   https://pypi.org/project/pyrit/x.y.z/

+## 7. Update main

-After the release is on PyPI, make sure to create a PR for the `main` branch where the only change is the version increase in `__init__.py` (while keeping suffix `.dev0`).
+After the release is on PyPI, make sure to create a PR for the `main` branch where the only changes are:

+- the version increase in `__init__.py` (while keeping suffix `.dev0`).
+- Search for the previous release version in the codebase and replace any occurrences with the new version (without `.dev0`).
+For example, some installation pages refer to the latest release.

 The PR should be made from your fork and should be a different branch than the releases branch you created earlier.
 This should be something like `x.y.z+1.dev0`.

-## 7. Create GitHub Release
+## 8. Create GitHub Release

 Finally, go to the [releases page](https://github.com/Azure/PyRIT/releases), select "Draft a new release" and the "tag" for which you want to create the release notes.
 It should match the version that you just released